 “I’ve never been to Belgium; I’ve never even been outside Ohio,” said the Amish farmer.
 “I couldn’t even name the capital of Belgium.
 But I have heard of one place in Belgium.
 Vollezele.
 It’s where America’s Belgian draft horses originate from.”
 Even in the 21st century, the name of Vollezele as the center for the Belgian draft horse still lives on!

 Belgians are Big in America!

 These days you have more chance to see a Belgian draft horse in the USA than in Belgium.

 The Belgian Draft Horse Corporation of America dates back to 1887.
-It maintains a register of the importation and genealogies of imported stock and their descendants in order to maintain a pure breed, and issues certificates of registry and transfer of purebred Belgian Draft Horses.
+It maintains a register of the importation and genealogies of imported stock and their descendants in order to maintain a pure breed.
+It also issues certificates of registry and transfer of purebred Belgian draft horses.

 In the States, besides being used in its traditional role as a source of farm/ranch power and logging operations, many owners of Belgian draft horses compete in halter, hitch and riding classes, horse pulls and plowing competitions.
 Others are employed in the tourism industry, in carriage services and used in advertising and any number of means for pleasure and recreation.